SimMarkt/PLC_Meth/README.md

 # Navigate to the project directory
 cd PLC_Meth

+# Copy the paste the source code to the folder of your PLC software project
+cp -r src/* /path/to/your/plc/project/folder/
 ```

-Copy and paste the source code to the folder of your PLC software project and adjust the variables in the physical IO settings
+PLC systems different from the ones by B&R Industrial Automation GmbH may need adjustments in the source code.
+Additionally, the variables need to be connected with the hardware modules in the I/O block.

 ## License